 Chronic hepatitis B

-Some people who get infected with hepatitis B will develop a chronic infection.
-This infection will never go away.
+Some people who get acute hepatitis B will develop a chronic hepatitis B infection.
+This means the infection will never go away.
 People with chronic hepatitis B may need to take medicine to help stop the virus from causing liver damage.